dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/advanced-usage.md

 ## Display the original canvas or the intermediate result canvas

-The original canvas are saved when setting `ifSaveOriginalImageInACanvas` as `true`.
+The original canvases are saved when setting `ifSaveOriginalImageInACanvas` to `true`.
 The method `getOriginalImageInACanvas()` returns a canvas which holds the image to be passed to the barcode reader engine for decoding.

-The intermediate result canvas are created when `intermediateResultTypes` is set as `IRT_ORIGINAL_IMAGE` .
-Then they can be returned with the method `getIntermediateCanvas()` .

-These canvas can be used to show and debug the barcode reading process.
+The intermediate result canvases are created when `intermediateResultTypes` is set to a value other than `IRT_NO_RESULT` .
+Then these intermediate result canvases can be returned with the method `getIntermediateCanvas()` to be used for showing and debugging the barcode reading process.

 > *NOTE*
 >